damilola1ade/paydayy/README.md

 ## About The App

-NotPayDay Landing Page is a replica of [Payday](https://usepayday.com)
+PayDayy Landing Page is a replica of [Payday](https://usepayday.com)

 ## Technologies